llvm/llvm-www/proposals/LP0004-project-governance.md

 Elections for _area teams_ occur in January of each year.
 A two week long nomination period begins the second Monday in January.
 During the nomination period any _voting contributor_ can nominate themselves or another _voting contributor_ to run for any one _area team_.
 No individual can run for more than one _area team_ in a single election.
 An individual nominated for more than one area team will be responsible for choosing which team they want to run for.
 Nominations will be recorded publicly for community visibility.
 Unsuccessful results in an election do not impact nomination eligibility in subsequent elections.

 Voting begins the fourth Monday in January and continues for 2 weeks.
-Election results will be announced no later than the second Monday in February.
+Election results will be announced no later than two days after voting closes.
 The term of the newly elected _area team_ begins the first Monday in March.
 Each _area team_ will meet during the first week in March to elect from themselves the team secretary and chair to re-constitute the _project council_.

 ## Amending This Document